zerowastefestival/zerowastefestival.github.io/_posts/2018-02-17-irish-times-guide-on-cutting-down-plastics-at-home.md

 share: true
 ---

-The Irish Times put together a handy A to Z guide on how to cut down on plastics in the house.
+The Irish Times put together a handy A to Z guide on how to cut down on plastics at home.

 Check out this informative piece and follow along the journey that led Íde Mhic Gabhann and  Molly Aylesbury - both are fellow Zero Waste Festival Ireland organisers - to open up their own zero waste businesses [Bring Your Own](https://www.facebook.com/bringyourowncontainers/) and [Bare Necessities](https://www.facebook.com/BareNecessitiesIreland/).